-Since the main goal of daily and seasonal ET reconstruction is to estimate daily ET from satellite data operationally (and therefore routinely), it's difficult to implement methods based on biophysical characteristics that are temporally and spatially difficult to infer, such as soil moisture or water stress.
-For instance, it's not easy to implement, say, a different EF diurnal shape for stressed and unstressed periods, as proposed by Hoedjes et al. (2008).
+Since the main goal of daily and seasonal ET reconstruction is to estimate daily ET from satellite data operationally (and therefore routinely), it is difficult to implement methods based on biophysical characteristics that are temporally and spatially difficult to infer, such as soil moisture or water stress.
+For instance, it is not easy to implement a different EF diurnal shape for stressed and unstressed periods, as proposed by Hoedjes et al. (2008).
 There is moreover no consensus on the general trend of EF diurnal fluctuations, which can exhibit for a given location either a "flat", "tangent-like" or a "concave-up" shape (Van Niel et al., 2011).
-We thus want to estimate the error associated with the "self preservation" hypothesis which is well suited (and up to now largely used) to reconstruct daily and seasonal ET from instantaneous estimates of ET from satellite data, and then test the impact of using one common shape for the scale factor for all sites and all times on the daily ET reconstruction.
+Thus, the aim for operational considerations is to estimate the error associated with the "self preservation" hypothesis, which is well suited (and up to now largely used) to reconstruct daily and seasonal ET from instantaneous estimates of ET from satellite data, and then test the impact of using one common shape for the scale factor for all sites and all times on the daily ET reconstruction.

-- One must note that, contrarily to the Evaporative Fraction, there is no documentation, and a fortiori no consensus, on the most common shape of the stress factor during the day, and its self preservation is, to our knowledge, the only tested hypothesis for daily ET reconstruction using methods based on a potential or a reference evapotranspriation rate.
+One must note that unlike the evaporative fraction, and as reported by Allen et al. (2007), there is no documentation, and a fortiori no consensus, on the most common shape of the stress factor during the day.
+The self preservation is, to our knowledge, the only tested hypothesis for daily ET reconstruction using methods based on a potential or a reference evapotranspiration rate.

-- Within that context, the objectives of this paper are twofold: - 1.
-To assess the performance of two methods classically used to reconstruct daily (extrapolation) and seasonal (interpolation) ET from sparse instantaneous estimates, as a function of revisit and time of acquisition. - 2.
-To check for possible improvement of the method that performs best. - Within these two main objectives, the interests of the study rely on testing classical methods on a large range of multisite data and to reconstruct ET at daily and seasonal scale.
-In order to take into account the operational constraints imposed by the existing or future satellite platforms (overpass time, revisit ...), the hypothesis concerning the time and the frequency at which the instantaneous estimates are collected in order to reconstruct ET are also discussed.
+Within that context, the objectives of this paper are twofold:

+- 1. To assess the performance of two methods classically used to reconstruct daily (extrapolation) and seasonal (interpolation) ET from sparse instantaneous estimates, as a function of revisit and time of acquisition. - 2.
+To check for a possible improvement of the method that performs best.

+Within these two main objectives, the interests of the study rely on testing classical methods on a large range of multisite data and to reconstruct ET at daily and seasonal scale.
+In order to take into account the operational constraints imposed by the existing or future satellite platforms (e.g. overpass time, revisit), the hypothesis concerning the time and the frequency at which the instantaneous estimates are collected in order to reconstruct ET is also discussed.